-Titled Two Together, the show is built around major themes explored by artists from Africa and its diaspora represented in the collection, and each gallery will contain a pair: either two objects, or multiple works by two artists, or two major themes – either in dialogue, as counterpoints, or in sync.
-As couples do, in comedic duos or in romance, the exhibition will embrace a rigorous engagement between objects and ideas.
+This exhibition inaugurates a dedicated space for the institution’s collection in the following galleries.
+Titled Two Together, the show is built around major themes explored by artists from Africa and its diaspora represented in the collection, and each gallery contains a pair: either two objects, or multiple works by two artists, or two major themes – either in dialogue, as counterpoints, or in sync.
+As couples do, in comedic duos or in romance, the exhibition embraces a rigorous engagement between objects and ideas.

 When two come together, there can be a conversation around absence and nostalgia expressed by cutting; tearing images from archives or ripping apart strips of cloth, both done to express loss.